fzakaria/fzakaria.com/_posts/2026-08-28-one-flake-to-rule-them-all.md

 The fix was relatively simple: remember the highest suffix used per name and resume from there.
-I submitted [NixOS/nix#16387](https://github.com/NixOS/nix/pull/16387), and the lock files it writes are byte-identical to before.
+I submitted [NixOS/nix#16387](https://github.com/NixOS/nix/pull/16387), and the lock files it writes are bit-identical to before.

 ```plotnine
 import pandas as pd